 Sweet & Maxwell is a London-based publisher of legal books, journals, looseleafs and online services.
 The company has a 200 year history in legal publishing and is now part of Thomson Reuters.
 The site has an online catalogue and ordering facility.
 Searches (via the Advanced Search option) can be done by practice area, author, title and product type.
 There is also information on new and recent titles and on looseleaf releases.

 TSO (The Stationery Office – now part of the Williams Lea Group) is the major publisher of UK official publications, including Parliamentary publications and Command Papers, legislation, the official Gazettes and other statutory publications.
-An online subscription service, Official Publications Online, is also available.
-Not only official publications but any UK title in print may be ordered through this online shop site.
+Its database includes more than 700,000 titles currently in print in the UK.
 Publications are browsable by subject, and forthcoming key publications are listed under “Coming Soon”.
-Full text of all issues of the Daily List from January 2008 onwards are reproduced on the site.
+A free Email Updates service is also available.
+All issues of TSO’s Daily List from January 2008 onwards are reproduced on the site.

 W. Green is an Edinburgh-based publisher of Scottish legal texts and law reports.
 The company has specialised in legal publishing for over a century and has been part of the Sweet & Maxwell group since 1956.
 The site has a link to the online catalogue which can be browsed and searched via Sweet & Maxwell’s website.

 Wildy & Sons law booksellers was established in 1830 and is based in London at Lincoln’s Inn and Fleet Street.
 It has a comprehensive stock of new publications and a vast second-hand department.
 Information on the site includes listings of new books and looseleaf editions, details of new supplements and releases, and a browse by subject facility.
 There is an online search and ordering facility.
 The site also includes information on Wildy’s publishing arm, Wildy, Simmonds and Hill.

-This publishing group for academic and professional titles was created in February 2007 by merging Blackwell Publishing with Wiley’s scientific, technical and medical business.
-The site has a browse by subject facility and the online catalogue can be searched by keyword, author and title.
+This publishing group for academic and professional titles was created from the merger in February 2007 of Oxford-based Blackwell Publishing Ltd with the scientific, technical and medical business of US publisher John Wiley & Sons Inc. The site has a browse by subject facility and the online catalogue can be searched by keyword, author and title.